Wednesday, 23 March 2016

 Saturday 15th August 2015

 I would now follow the River Soar up stream for most of the walk until finally parting company beyond Leicester.
-After coming up close to the railway, the river and the canal briefly parted company with the River Soar heading in a wide loop towards Quorn while the canal takes a direct route along the southern edge of Barrow-upon-Soar.
+After coming up close to the railway, the river and canal briefly parted company with the River Soar heading in a wide loop towards Quorn while the canal takes a direct route along the southern edge of Barrow-upon-Soar.
 When I first came down here I didn’t know where I was going and followed the river into Quorn, but now I knew how to stay on the towpath as I followed it through to the far side of Barrow.
 A dull section of the walk now followed whereby the path was barely marked, on fields beside the canal, until I neared Mountsorrel and passed under the striking bridge for the conveyor that takes stone from the nearby quarry to the railway.

 With hindsight I have realised that at this point the towpath actually crosses to the side I had been on as the River Soar and the canal parted company once again.
-While the canal headed deep into industrial Leicester I followed the river past the imposing structures of the National Space Centre and entered Abbey Park with the remains of the 12th century abbey on my right and the fabulous grounds of the park on both sides of the river.
+While the canal headed deep into industrial Leicester I followed the river past the imposing structures of the National Space Centre and entered Abbey Park past the remains of the 12th century abbey on my right and the fabulous grounds of the park on both sides of the river.
 It may not have been my intention to go this way, but it seems fortuitous as it is far better than the dreary industrial scenery that the canal passes through.
 At the southern end of the park I crossed over to the far side of Frog Island to rejoin the canal’s course through the city.
 After passing under King Richards Road the river enters a mile straight that is popular with rowers while the original route of the River Soar meanders around Bede Park.

 Soon after the rivers combine they pass the stadium for the Premiership leading Leicester City Football Club (and I never thought I’d be saying that when I did the walk!).
-The scenery had already been transformed into a green-filled oasis deep inside the city as I passed under a railway bridge and entered Aylestone Meadows.
-The Leicester City Council website describes the diverse landscape of this park as a taste of the countryside in the city, and normally at this point I would take a route through the delightful park, but on this occasion I kept on the towpath as the river and canal goes around the eastern edge of the park until finally, and for the last time, the River Soar and the Grand Union Canal parted company beside an ancient pack horse bridge.
-With the city of Leicester left firmly behind the canal passes in tandem with the river through the Soar Valley before swinging sharply left to follow the River Sence eastwards.
+The scenery was already transformed into a green-filled oasis despite still being deep inside the city as I passed under a railway bridge and entered Aylestone Meadows.
+The Leicester City Council website describes the diverse landscape of this park as a taste of the countryside in the city, and normally at this point I would take a route through the delightful park, but on this occasion I kept to the towpath as the river and canal goes around the eastern edge of the park until finally, and for the last time, the River Soar and the Grand Union Canal parted company beside an ancient pack horse bridge.
+With the city of Leicester left firmly behind the canal passes in tandem with the river through the Soar Valley before swinging sharp left to follow the River Sence eastwards.
 It was amazing to see the varying landscape that I passed through on this walk, and just how much of the sights of Leicester are seen from the canal despite only briefly intruding on the tranquil surroundings.

 Thursday, 10 March 2016